build-and-run/icingaweb2-theme-bar/README.md

-Company Theme example for Icinga Web 2
+Build-and-Run Theme for Icinga Web 2
 ======================================

 This is an example to give you an idea how to start modifying the theme